Disclaimer: We sustain our work & review products through paid collaborations.

 It has taken Apple many years to catch up with the user demand that password manager developers identified a long time ago.
 The desire to streamline the workflow of daily internet usage – namely logging into and out of web accounts – means that users want a service that protects their existing passwords and can generate new, more secure ones on demand.
 That’s the role of password managers, and the function that Apple has finally brought into iPhones.

-Top iPhone password manager apps
+Best iPhone password manager apps of 2025

 On iOS the web browser doesn’t play too central a role in users’ digital lives, unlike on macOS: instead of using a web browser to access a range of services – such as streaming sites like Netflix or financial information with online banking – customers instead use apps developed for the platform for that specific purpose.